Backward-Backwards | Commonly Confused Words

 etymology

-• Backward can be both an adjective and an adverb, while backwards is strictly an adverb.
+• Backward can be both an adjective and an adverb, whereas backwards is primarily an adverb.

 © 2025 Lithium Lab Pte Ltd